alieeeeeeeen/java_algorithm/README.md

 Therefore, we can use 4 loops to iterator the points and compare the slopes of two points.
 Besides, as the `brute` name suggested, we can totally use 4 loops in the code.
 * For the `BruteCollinear`, the test code is in the [Sample client](https://coursera.cs.princeton.edu/algs4/assignments/collinear/specification.php) section.

+## FastCollinearPoints
+* Using `do-while` for the time that we must execute the logic code then check the condition.